-Furthermore, Orange County requires that the standards for new affordable rental housing construction meet, at a minimum, one of the following Green Building certifications: Leadership in Energy and Environmental Design (LEED); Florida Green Building Coalition (FGBC); or ICC-700 National Green Building Standard (NGBS).
+Furthermore, Orange County requires that the standards for new affordable rental housing construction meet, at a minimum, one of the following Green Building certifications: Leadership in Energy and Environmental Design (LEED); Florida Green

+Building Coalition (FGBC); or ICC-700 National Green Building Standard (NGBS).
+This will also be the requirement for CDBG-DR new construction or reconstruction activities and related projects.
 Any residential structure that has a total cost of repairs of more than 50% will be considered substantially damaged and will require the entire home to be brought into compliance with building codes.
 Orange County will identify, in each project file, which of the Green and Resilient Building Standards listed above will be used for any building subject to these requirements.

 For rehabilitation of non-substantially damaged residential structures, the County will follow the guidelines, to the extent applicable, as specified in the HUD CPD Green Building Retrofit Checklist.
 When older or obsolete products are replaced as part of rehabilitation work, the rehabilitation is required to use ENERGY STAR-labeled, WaterSense-labeled, or Federal Energy Management Program (FEMP)-designed products and appliances.
 Similar to the County-managed Homeowner Rehabilitation Program standards, activities related to rehabilitation or reconstruction of existing residential structures using CDBG-DR funds will be implemented to ensure maximum compliance with energy-efficiency and water-efficiency standards.
-Examples include utilization of the following features: energyefficient doors, windows, HVAC units, and improved insulation; water-efficient facets, shower heads and toilets.
+Examples include utilization of the following features: energy-efficient doors, windows, HVAC units, and improved insulation; water-efficient facets, shower heads and toilets.